 Now, supported by these wise teachings, we can learn to follow our heart and get the most out of our relationships, stepping more fully into life.
 The Pull addresses age-old tensions between men and women, between pleasure and frustration, and between sexuality and spirituality.

 Once we liberate ourselves by learning to understand ourselves better, we’ll intuitively find the right people to share ourselves with in the right way.

 “When we find another soul, we are finding another particle of God.
 When we reveal our soul, we reveal a particle of God.
 We give something divine to each other.”– The Pathwork Guide’s wisdom in Jill Loree’s words

 Through the gateway of feeling your weakness lies your strength;

-Through the gateway of feeling your pain lies your pleasure and joy;
+And through the gateway of feeling your pain lies your pleasure and joy;

 Through the gateway of feeling your fear lies your security and safety;

-Through the gateway of feeling your loneliness lies your capacity to have
+And through the gateway of feeling your loneliness lies your capacity to have

 fulfillment, love and companionship;